 Some rental car companies in Costa Rica bundle these two types of insurance together so you have to pay the car protection even if you are already covered by your credit card.

-The other thing you need to remember is the $1,000 deposit.
-Although this is standard, sometimes the third party rental sites don’t mention this deposit.
 In fact, in the rental demonstration, I did above, I couldn’t find a single word about the deposit.

 Just make sure your credit card limit is high enough for this.
 We wouldn’t want you to arrive and have to put down this deposit and then not have any money left for your trip because of your credit card limit.